basescriptnet/BaseScript.lang/BUGS.md

 12. Compiler takes too long to handle lines containing:
     LOG (sizeof(window.array) + 5 - 5 + 5 - 1 - 5 + 5 -7) // 0
     LOG (sizeof(window.array) + 5 - 5 + 5 - 1)
-13. Condition comparision works not well with numbers +-
+13. ✅ Condition comparision works not well with numbers +-
+14. ✅ String concatination issue when passed to the next line
+15. ✅ Division causes error if there is a comment on the line